 Undergraduate Student Research Awards (USRA) are meant to stimulate your interest in research in the natural sciences and engineering.
 They are also meant to encourage you to undertake graduate studies and pursue a research career in these fields.
 If you would like to gain research work experience that complements your studies in an academic setting, these awards can provide you with financial support through your host university.
 NSERC encourages qualified Aboriginal students to apply to this program.

-Eligible students should submit the following online by January 14, 2013.
+Eligible students should submit the following online.

 - Part I of Form 202

 - An unofficial transcript, printed through Quest

 - Note: The proposed supervisor should submit Part II of Form 202 online.

 Visit the Biology undergraduate Student Research Awards (NSERC USRA) page for more information.